endless-snowfall/leetcode/src/leetcode/problems/problem00133/README.md

 # Notes:
   - [Recursive] Use of a Map to keep track of which nodes were "created" to avoid infinite recursion.
   - [Iterative] Use of the Set to keep track of which nodes were fully processed / completed for the same reason.
-  - TODO: Write a helper to create graphs and serialize as well, add more testing,
+  - TODO: Write a helper to create graphs and serialize as well, add more testing.
+  - Learned that computeIfAbsent actually returns the value.